 Basically there are zillions of options!

 I am going to list a whole bunch of them as follows.
 The limit is your imagination.
-See what you have got in your cupboard; see what you have available; see what you can get hold of and then go wild in the kitchen…
+See what you have got in your cupboard; look at what you have available; see what you can get hold of and then go wild in the kitchen…

 Approximately 50% to 70% of the main energy ball mixture can be made up of either nuts or seeds.
 Note: if you use chia and/or flax, then mix them with another nut or seed (as these two absorb a lot more moisture than other seeds).